Q&As on COVID-19 vaccines: safety, effective, dosing, ethnicity, chemsex, Halal?

 Studies in younger children are currently ongoing.

-The Pfizer vaccine being used in the UK is given as an injection into your upper arm.
+The vaccines used in the UK are given as an injection into your upper arm.

-A second booster dose is given again, three weeks later.
-Although protection starts after the first dose, the best protection is from seven days after the second dose.
+Although some protection starts after the first dose, full protection is not until seven days after the second dose.

-The second dose of the Oxford vaccine will be given after approximately 12 weeks.
+The second dose of the Oxford vaccine is also given after approximately 12 weeks.

 Do I still need to social distance after the vaccine?